You've finished your masterpiece and it's time to upload it to the publishing marketplaces.

 Extra Resources for MOBI

 PDFs can be accessed on virtually any device.
 They are the most universal of the three formats.
-But just because the devices can open them doesn’t necessarily mean it should.
-PDFs have one major disadvantage that may lead you to consider another format.
+But just because the devices can open them doesn’t necessarily mean they should.

 Extra Resources for PDF